christofferaakre/lang/readme.md

 object file `program.o` will be generated, and the actual executable, simply named `program` with no extension.
 To run it, run `./program`.

+## Syntax highlighting
+If you use vim, you can get syntax highlighting by using the syntax file `editor/lang.vim`.
+See the instructions in that file if you are unsure about what to do with that file.

 ## Features
 A program consists of a series of instructions.
 Instructions are separated by spaces, and newlines and excess whitespace are ignored.